Liam44/Cygni/README.md

   - ERRORS:

     An error occurs:
+      - if for any reason Player 1 is undefined;
       - if the given name is missing or blank;
       - if a player with the same name has already joined the game;
       - if more than two players are created.